stevan/AAA-PoC/README.md

 # AAA - Authorization, Authentication and Accounting

-This module is a proof of concept (PoC) hack of a AAA framework, it is meant to be a source for discussion, nothing more.
+This module is a proof of concept (PoC) hack of a AAA framework, it is meant to be a source for discussion, *nothing more*.

+It is meant to communicate a particular concept of how an AAA framework *might* work, and really only the concepts illustrated here should be discussed, not the specific code.

+# CAVEAT

+This is **not** meant to be production ready in any way, shape, or form.
+Did I mention that before?
+Cool, we are good, you may proceed.

 ## Model